 Uppark is a late seventeenth century house on the South Downs.
-It was built around 1690 by Ford Grey, a shady character who was charged with treason for supporting the Monmouth rebellion against James II.
-He survived, and was made Earl of Tankerville by William III, who was brought in by Parliament to replace James II.
+It was built around 1690 by Ford Grey, who made his fortune supporting William III in his protracted political struggle with James II.
 In 1747 the house was sold to the Featherstonehaugh family.
 This wealthy family filled Uppark with treasures gathered on their travels, and hired Humphrey Repton to improve both the house and gardens.

 Uppark appears as Bladesover in Wells' novel Tonio Bungay.
 Details of life at Uppark are also reflected in what is usually considered Wells' best book, The Time Machine.
 At Uppark the fortunate aristocracy lived above ground in a beautiful house.
 The servants, Sarah Wells amongst them, had quarters below ground.
 This situation is reflected in the world of The Time Machine where the aristocracy have evolved into gentle, child-like indolent Eloi, who live above ground in a park.
 The servants meanwhile have evolved into light hating Morlocks who live below ground, and use the passive Eloi as food.
 Ventilation shafts link upper and lower worlds in the novel, just as ventilation shafts link upper and lower levels at Uppark.
 The ventilation shafts which Wells saw as a boy can be viewed in tunnels that run between Uppark's dairy and stables, restaurant and shop.
 There are three shafts where the corridors meet, and two more on each corridor leading away from the central meeting point.
 Down here you will also see a number of dark bat roosts and beer cellars, giving a sense of what may have inspired the vision of the Morlock's world.